HackBinghamton/shell-tutorial/README.md

 There's no `/` on the end because we aren't moving myfile.txt into a directory, we're just giving it a new name.
 Be careful using `mv`, it will overwrite the otherfile.txt even if it exists.

+## Advanced Shell Topics

+As you get more and more familiar with the terminal, you'll find that certain tasks are far less manual than in a normal file explorer.
+There's an inconceivable amount of command combinations you can use in the shell, so understanding the fundamentals of basic commands will help you understand command combinations, and even craft your own.

+One of the quickest ways to learn about commands is to read the manual pages.
+You can quickly get to the manual page of a command by typing `man command` in terminal.
+Manual pages are also available on [the internet](https://linux.die.net).